-Last year, I started with the American League staff, this time, I'll begin the National League closers.
+Last year, I started with the National League staff, this time, I'll begin the American League closers.
 On this year's team are:

-The American League closers for the 2013 team are:
+The National League closers for the 2014 team are:

 If recent All-Star Game history has shown us, it's that middle relief pitchers, those guys who ride the bullpen, and barely ever get any baseball cards, are now an important part of any All-Star bullpen.
 So many great pitching performances this year by so many different players, it's just so hard to choose just one player to fill this spot.
 But one spot is available on both sides for a middle reliever.
-And this year, the pitchers selected have been in this situation before, named to the 2011 teams in fact.
+When all was said and done though, the two players I selected were more than qualified to make it onto the respective teams.

-And finally on Friday, I will round out the rest of the rosters and introduce the complete National and American League teams.
+And finally on Thursday, I will round out the rest of the rosters and introduce the complete American and National League teams.

 Wait and see.
 It's going to look good I promise.